geatec/SimLogic/README.md

 Remarks:

-- The programs have been precompiled for Windows with g++ using debug_all.bat, but due to their simplicity they should also compile on Linux and OS X, using appropriate C++ compilers and shell scripts or make files.
+- The examples have been precompiled for Windows with g++ using debug_all.bat, but due to their simplicity they should also compile on Linux and OS X, using appropriate C++ compilers and shell scripts or make files.
 - To use console input and output, use the compilation batches with the word 'debug' in it.